Peter-SB/reddit-bookmark-organiser-app/README.md

 ### Streamed Chat Response with SSE

-To achieve this streamed chat completion effect we will use an SSE (Server Sent Events) approach.
+To achieve this streamed chat completion effect we will use SSE (Server Sent Events).
 SSE allows the server to send incremental data over a single long lived HTTP connection.
 We just make the request and listen to the JSON chunks returned.
 This is more simple and lightweight than WebSockets and is used by a lot of LLM inference endpoints.

 We will use the `POST /v1/chat/completions` endpoint provided by most OpenAI compatible APIs.
 We can enable the streaming of data by including `"stream": true` in our request body.
 Then the server sends incremental chunks as `text/event-stream` data until finally ending with `[DONE]` event.